-Preliminary results
+Preliminary results:

 We have, in the research group at MIUN, a specially designed clean room including ion-implantation for detector fabrication, bump bonding for indium and laboratory resources for characterization of fabricated detectors.
 Planar and pixellated detectors have been fabricated in the clean-room at Mid Sweden University and results are published.(16 to 19)

-Evaporation of TiB2 as a neutron converter
+Evaporation of TiB2 as a neutron converter:

 TiB2 was deposited by electron evaporation on a planar silicon detector to investigate the possibility to use it as a neutron converter layer.
 Figure 3 shows a schematic sketch of the structure and in figure 4 is the simulated response of the generated alpha particles shown for two different thicknesses.
 [16] From figure 4 it is clear that a thicker layer does not improve the sensitivity with respect to the count rate for a defined spectral peak.
 Instead the peak is broadened caused by the stopping of the alpha particles in the converter layer.
 This is problematic in the presence of a gamma background.